flash29/this.jobs/sprint3.md

 ![](./assets/createjob.PNG)

-Id associated to the job is an auto-incrementing value and is assigned directly in the database. `userId, content, jobTitle, org, validTill, locatio` and `location` are required fields to post a job.
+Id associated to the job is an auto-incrementing value and is assigned directly in the database. `userId, content, jobTitle, org, validTill, location` and `salary` are required fields to post a job.
 Response:

 Possible Response status : `200, 400`